DanielHuangjiakang/UBC_Campus_Explorer/README.md

 ## Project Overview

-This project implements a RESTful API designed to query and analyze building and room data on a university campus.
-The backend processes dataset uploads, performs queries, and returns insights based on the data provided.
-The frontend visualizes the results and enables users to interact dynamically with campus data, such as viewing room capacities and filtering results based on building features.
+This project features a RESTful API for querying and analyzing campus building and room data.
+It processes dataset uploads, handles queries, and provides insights.
+The frontend visualizes results, allowing users to explore room capacities, filter data dynamically, and plan walking routes between buildings using the Google Maps API.

 Key Features:
 - Upload, query, and delete datasets related to campus rooms and buildings.